udacity/FCND-Controls/README.md

         self.position_controller()
 ```

-5. In the waypoint transition method, replace the self.cmd_position method (which is disabled by the UnityDrone class) with setting the target local position
+5. In the waypoint transition method, replace the self.cmd_position method (which is disabled by the UnityDrone class) with setting the target local position.
+Note: local_position_target should be in NED coordinates, the backyard_flyer solution may calculate the bo in NE altitude coordinates

 ```py
 #replace this